-- It is about spiritual formation, not fundraising.
-A church capital campaign should be focused on helping people grow spiritually.
-It isn’t just about raising money.
+It’s about spiritual formation, not fundraising.
+An effective church capital campaign focuses on helping people grow spiritually.
+It isn’t only about raising money.
 Experienced consultants understand how to make spiritual connections throughout the process.

-- An experienced capital consultant will help you analyze your donor base to identify potential givers that would otherwise be undiscovered.
-In many cases, one giver who is discovered and engaged appropriately will more than defray the cost of a campaign consultant.
+An experienced capital consultant will help you analyze your donor base to identify potential givers that would otherwise be undiscovered.
+In many cases, one giver who is discovered and engaged appropriately will more than recoup the cost of a campaign consultant.

-- You need accountability.
-The churches I serve as a consultant are effective and growing ministries.
-I marvel at the great things they are doing in the Kingdom, but as you can imagine, they already deal with a lot of moving parts, deadlines, and ministry goals.
+You need accountability.
+Your team is already dealing with a lot of moving parts, deadlines, and ministry goals.
 Without the accountability provided by an experienced consultant, churches often wait too long and plan poorly, leading to a poor campaign outcome.

-- The goal of any campaign is to grow the people of the church while raising the resources needed to accelerate the ministry.
+The goal of any campaign is to grow the people of the church while raising the resources needed to accelerate the ministry.
 The right consultant will help ensure your initiative is a stunning success on both accounts.
-Many of the churches I serve have tried to do it alone in the past and have recognized that they need help to get the job done right.

 Creating a culture of generosity and stewardship in your church and executing a successful capital campaign is more than a DIY project.
 That’s why churches large and small reach out to an experienced consultant to help them develop a comprehensive strategy to grow their people and fund the mission.